A/B testing can be as simple as reciting the alphabet.

-But before most of your visitors will be ready to take those larger actions, they’ll take a series of smaller steps, like reading reviews, expanding product details, and adding items to their carts.
+But before most of your visitors are ready to take those larger actions, they’ll take a series of smaller steps, like reading reviews, expanding product details, and adding items to their carts.

 These are all micro conversions.

-When set up correctly, the micro conversions a user can make on your site should get them closer to performing a macro conversion.
+When set up correctly, the micro conversions a visitor can make on your site should get them closer to performing a macro conversion.

-For example, a user isn’t going to purchase a high-value product without a full understanding of its features and confidence in its quality.
+For example, a visitor isn’t going to purchase a high-value product without a full understanding of its features and confidence in its quality.

 Amazon does a great job of presenting all of this information in a straightforward, user-friendly way.

-When a user lands on a product page, they aren’t forced to immediately buy the product.
+When someone lands on a product page, they aren’t forced to buy the product immediately.
 They can if they want to — but they can also read reviews, watch videos, browse answers to common questions, and learn about special sales and promotions.

 Each of these actions will get them closer to being ready to buy the product — or at least they should.

-If you’re unsure of whether your micro conversions are effective in driving users to make macro conversions, A/B tests can be a great way to get a concrete answer.
+If you’re unsure whether your micro conversions are effective in driving visitors to make macro conversions, A/B tests can be a great way to get a concrete answer.